michaelhyatt/k8s-o11y-workshop/README.md

 * Security in multi-user multi-namespace deployments
 * Use prebuilt ISO to create Strigo environment
 * On Exception page, transaction is null, layout template needs fix
+* Update credentials through command line
+* Limit of total fields [1000] in index [metricbeat-7.3.2] has been exceeded